 We are thankful to the Canada Council for the Arts, The Ontario Arts Council and Canadian Heritage for funding received that allows the Woodland Cultural Centre to plan multi-disciplinary artistic exhibitions and events all year round.

 Please also check out our events calendar.

 The last Monday of every month we hold our Survivor Series event from 10am-12pm.
-This month we have changed the date due to the Holiday shut down.

 Our Education staff will give our Residential School presentation, providing insight on the history of the Mohawk Institute and residential schools across Canada, as well as a glimpse inside the day to day life of a child at the “Mush Hole.”
 Afterwards we will be joined by one of our Survivors who will share their stories, and engage with participants in a Q & A.